vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 gauge the incremental effect of the abdominal pain on my mood and energy levels over the evening.

+### Forty-four days later (2024-08-31)

+### Notes added around noon

+In the morning, I continued to have mild intermittent pain.
+However, I also had sporadic stomach rumble and flatulence, more than yesterday though the flatulence was still less than it had been early in the week.
+Based on the qualia, I suspect it's a residual effect of the B complex.

+I was able to do my baseline level of jogging and also did strength exercises, without any clear increase in pain after completion of exericse.

 ## Current learnings

 I was updating [best practices around abdominal